Geographic-style maps with a local novelty distance help navigate the materials space: Methods: invariant-based novelty distance metric

-In Definition~\ref{dfn:PDD}, any point $p_i\in M$ can have several different neighbours at the same distance but the $k$ smallest distances (without any indices or types of neighbours) are always well-defined.
-The matrix $\PDD(S;k)$ has ordered columns according to the index of neighbours but unordered rows because points of a motif of $S$ are considered unordered.
-We can add chemical elements or atomic weights as extra attributes to the rows of $\PDD(S;k)$ but the pure geometric information will suffice in practice.
+In Definition~\ref{dfn:PDD}, any point $p_i\in M$ can have several different neighbors at the same distance but the $k$ smallest distances (without any indices or types of neighbors) are always well-defined.
+The matrix $\PDD(S;k)$ has ordered columns (according to the index of neighbors) but unordered rows because points of a motif of $S$ are unordered. {The appendix computes a weighted PDD with atomic masses as extra weights of rows in $\PDD(S;k)$.
+Using only on atomic centers detects} duplicates where chemical elements were artificially replaced without changing geometry, see \cite[Table~1]{anosova2024importance}.

-We can compare PDD matrices that have same number of columns and possibly different numbers of rows by interpreting $\PDD(S;k)$ as a distribution of unordered rows (or points in $\R^k$) with weights or probabilities.
-One metric on such weighted distributions is the Earth Mover's Distance (EMD), which was previously used in \cite{hargreaves2020earth} for chemical compositions from the ICSD.
-If any point is perturbed up to $\ep$ in Euclidean distance, any inter-point distance changes up to $2\ep$.

-This upper bound of $2\ep$ formally follows from the triangle axiom of a distance metric, which is essential needed for reliable clustering.
-If the triangle axiom fails with any positive error, outputs of widely used clustering algorithms such as $k$-means and DBSCAN may not be trustworthy \cite{rass2024metricizing}.
-The EMD is a proper metric on weighted distributions (hence on PDD matrices) satisfying all metric axioms \cite[Appendix]{rubner2000earth}.

-If the number $k$ of neighbours increases to infinity, the asymptotic behaviour of distances to neighbours is described in terms of the Point Packing Coefficient below.
+If the number $k$ of neighbors increases to infinity, the asymptotic behavior of distances to neighbors is described in terms of the Point Packing Coefficient below.

 \begin{dfn}[Point Packing Coefficient $\PPC$] Let $S\subset\R^3$ be a periodic point set with $m$ atoms in a unit cell $U$.
 The \emph{Point Packing Coefficient} is $\PPC(S)=\sqrt[3]{\dfrac{\vol(U)}{mV_3}}$, where $\vol(U)$ is the volume of $U$, $V_3=\dfrac{4}{3}\pi$ is the volume of the unit ball in $\R^3$. \end{dfn}